apache/flink-connector-kudu/docs/content/docs/connectors/datastream/kudu.md

 ```

 {{< hint info >}}
 It is also possible to create a non-existing Kudu table.
-To learn more about that, check the [Create Kudu table]({{< ref "docs/dev/connectors/datastream/kudu" >}}#create-kudu-table) section.
+To learn more about that, see the [Create Kudu table]({{< ref "docs/dev/connectors/datastream/kudu" >}}#create-kudu-table) section.
 {{< /hint >}}

 ### Kudu Operation Mapping